 Does your business use the same technology today as it did twenty years ago?
 On the same subject : Small Business Telephone Systems Provides Quality Services.

 Chances are, the answer is no. Fax is almost completely consigned to history, letter volumes have fallen, and more and more interactions are moving online.
 It’s likely you’re embracing video conferencing in a big way, driven in no small part by the COVID-19 pandemic and the remote working revolution that has followed.
 And what of the VoIP vs landline debate?

 Beyond the bright lights of video technology, business communications have been changing in other, less obvious ways too.

 Take your phone system.
 It’s been the workhorse of the modern office for decades.
 And that’s not about to change, but today’s technology has transformed what was once a fairly basic piece of hardware with surprisingly complex maintenance demands into something more.
 The humble telephone has become a multi-functional and advanced system capable of delivering significant enhancements to business operations.

 In this blog post, we’re going to take a close look at VoIP vs landline phone systems, providing a clear and detailed comparison of the two, so you can make the right choice for your business.

 What is VoIP?

 Let’s start with the basics.
 VoIP stands for Voice over Internet Protocol.
+This may interest you : philippine voip company.
 It is a network transmission technology that essentially allows users to place phone calls over the internet.